Approximately 784 students finished school with a degree in Physics from 27 degree programs available in California.

 It's hard to find a better school than University of California - Los Angeles if you wish to pursue Physics as a major.
 In addition to its bachelor's programs, University of California - Los Angeles offers graduate degrees in Physics.
 With more than 20,000 students, this institution is one of the largest schools in the nation.

-Interested in Economics?
-It's the most popular program at this college.
 Students should not let concerns about affordability stop them from applying to this school since 61.0% of undergraduates receive school funding.
+This school does not require freshman students to live on-campus.
 Take a virtual tour to explore UCLA's campus.

 Any student pursuing a degree in Physics has to take a look at University of California - Santa Barbara.
 Students from the physics major at University of California - Santa Barbara get 9.5% more than the standard college grad with the same degree.
 Looking for a big school?
 This college has more than 20,000 students on campus.